aimat-lab/cluster-hyperopt-tutorial/config_file_variables.md

 ### data_options
 - dataset_path: The path to a dataset.
-You cannot leave this variable empty.
-If you don't want to use a dataset you still need to define a path to a dataset, even if you don't use it
+This variable is optional.
+If you don't want to set it delete data_options completely.

 - copy_data: If the chosen dataset should be copied into the workspace